slicebit/qb/README.md

 **This project is currently pre 1.**

 Currently, it's not feature complete.
 It can have potential bugs.
 There are no tests covering concurrency race conditions.
 It can crash especially in concurrency.
 Before 1.x releases, each major release could break backwards compatibility.

 About qb
 --------
-qb is a database toolkit for easier db usage in go.
-It is inspired from python's most favorite orm sqlalchemy. qb is an orm as well as a query builder.
+qb is a database toolkit for easier db queries in go.
+It is inspired from python's best orm, namely sqlalchemy. qb is an orm(sqlx) as well as a query builder.
 It is quite modular in case of using just expression api and query building stuff.

 [Documentation](https://qb.readme.io)
 -------------